GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 To enhance their three-staged approach, Bustamante et al. @bustamante_multi-step-ahead_2017 extended the control command optimization to a multi-step ahead process.
 The optimization problem now consists of determining the sequence of controls that minimizes a cost function at each iteration.
 This objective directly incorporates the expected uncertainty on the source's position over multiple future steps.
-Overall, Bustamante's work demonstrates another complete and performing approach to #acr("ASSL").
+Overall, Bustamante's work demonstrates another principled, complete, and performing approach to #acr("ASSL").
 On the one hand, it aggregates #acr("DoA") estimations and robot movement over time to localize a sound source in 2D relative to the agent.
 On the other hand, it provides a controlling scheme for the agent that optimizes the location performance in the long term.

 In conclusion, active #acr("SSL") has been a topic of interest in the robotic literature.
 Indeed, static localization approaches suffer from limitations such as the front-back ambiguity or distance non-observability.
 The literature contains successful examples of #acr("ASSL") approaches.
-However, most existing strategies rely on probabilistic and information-theoretic frameworks and derive analytical schemes.
+Most existing strategies rely on probabilistic and information-theoretic frameworks and derive analytical schemes.
 No deep learning-based solutions have been identified.
 This chapter introduces a novel framework for #acr("ASSL") leveraging an original #acr("DNN") architecture.